Cinco de Mayo and the Avocado Supply Chain: What’s Driving Demand

 Cinco de Mayo History in Under 60 Seconds

-Ok, Here’s Where The Avocados Come In
+Ok, Here’s Where the Avocados Come In

 “Avocados are coming from Mexico, California and Peru right now.
 Cinco de Mayo will certainly provide a boost in sales this week, and kick off the Summer holiday season that stretches from this weekend through Memorial Day and July 4th.”